JasonJWilliamsNY/science_institute_2016_materials/notes/notes_2016_week_11_07.md

 - Deductive reasoning is superior to inductive reasoning. (support or refute your case)
 - Can science reach the truth? (support your thesis)
-- At which step of the scientific method fallacy most dangerous? (support your thesis)
+- At which step of the scientific method is fallacy most dangerous? (support your thesis)

 *Remember*: Answer only **one** essay topic